olcf/olcf-user-docs/data/index.rst

 * If a folder is constituted with mixed files including thousands of small files (less than 1MB each one), it would be better to tar the smallfiles.
 Otherwise, if the files are larger, Globus will handle them.

-Using Globus to Move Data Between Endpoints
+Using Globus to Move Data Between Collections
 ===========================================

 The following example is intended to help users move data to and from the Orion filesystem.